Fields of Study: Humanities, Social Sciences, Science

 To successfully complete this program:

-- Take a full-time course of study: Four courses total; semesters are divided into two blocks and you are required to take two courses per block.
+- Take a full-time course of study: Four courses per semester; semesters are divided into two blocks and you will take two courses per block.
+Units will vary depending on your package.

-- Fall semester with early-exit: The fall semester at UU extends into January.
+- Fall semester with early-exit: 21 quarter/14 semester UC units.
+The fall semester at UU extends into January.
 You'll need to make arrangements to take early-exit exams for your block 2 courses to return to UC for the winter quarter or spring semester.
-Block 1 courses are worth 6 quarter/4 semester units each.
-Block 2 early-exit courses are worth 4.5 quarter/3 semester units each.
-You'll earn 21 quarter/14 semester UC units for the semester.
+Block 1 courses are 6 quarter/4 semester units each.
+Block 2 early-exit courses are 4.5 quarter/3 semester units each.

-- Year: All courses are worth 6 quarter/4 semester units.
-You'll earn 48 quarter/32 semester UC units for the year.
+- Year: 48 quarter/32 semester UC units.
+All courses are 6 quarter/4 semester units.

 Current Program Courses